dieterich-lab/ImmunOMICS/README.md

 * "sampleID": sample IDs
 * "condition": Mild or Severe
 * "batch": the batch name of your data
-* "who_score": if availbale else =condition (it serves as a factor for the training/validation split)
+* "who_score": if availbale else =condition (it serves as factor for the traning/validation split)

 Here is the config file for the testing example.
-Data can be found in [zenodo](https://doi.org/10.5281/zenodo.7193236).
+Data can be found in [zenodo](https://doi.org/10.5281/zenodo.6811191).

 ```
 # INPUT & OUTPUT PATHS
 path_out: "../../output"          # path to the output directory, if it doesn't exist it will be created
 path_inp: "../data"           # path to the directory containing input datasets in h5Seurat format
+path_ref: "../data/pbmc_multimodal.h5seurat"         # reference dataset for Seurat mapping

 # INPUTS PARAMS